-Halfway through my studies at the International Face Painting School Olga challenged me to create my own Spiderman design.
+Halfway through my studies at the International Face Painting School Olga challenged me to create my own Spiderman face paint design.
 The idea of having to create a ‘new’ Spiderman really scared me, but it inspired me even more.
 So much more than I started sketching right away and even tried one sketch on my son the same day… And it became one of my exam designs!

 In this tutorial, I will show you a similar and improved design.
 I made it smaller, used a different way of highlighting and left the eyes open (because my son really doesn’t want his eyes to be painted anymore 🙂) and made them more round too.
 But the structure of the design is all the same.

 The two different versions will give you the opportunity to choose the size and details you like most and implement them in your own easy Spiderman face paint design. 😘

 - PartyXplosion Black

 - Loew-Cornell Round Brush #4

 - Kryolan Dreamblend Wide Chisel brush

 Did you know that you can have the best job in the world full of art, smiles, and joy?
 Become a professional face painter today!
 We’ll show you how!

 The eyes of Spiderman have a very distinct shape, although they changed a lot throughout history.
 But the main features are always the same: the highest point is on the outside and the bottom contour is not flat but has a slight angle.
 A kind of triangle that has fallen to the side.

 If you are not sure about the eye shape it is always best to sketch them first, using a small round brush (#2 or #3) and watery white paint.